 Cuban cuisine is simple.
 There are no fancy ingredients – on the contrary there are lots of beans, rice, cheap cuts of meat and root vegetables.
-Here we’ve put together a list of pantry items and ingredients common in Cuban food, along with a collection of classic recipes to use them in.
+Here we’ve put together a list of ingredients popular in Cuban food, along with a collection of classic recipes to use them in.

 Weather you enjoy Cuban food at home, a trendy eatery in Miami or a mom and pop cafeteria, one thing is for sure, the flavors and aromas are unforgettable.